Activity statistics on Care Opinion

 Statistics on the home page

-The is the total number of health service staff registered on Care Opinion Ireland who can receive email alerts when we publish stories relevant to them.
-Some of these staff can also post responses on the site.
+The is the total number of health and care service staff and learners (health and care staff in training) registered on Care Opinion who can receive email alerts when we publish stories relevant to them.
+Some of these staff and learners can also post responses on the site.

 These are only the staff we can count.
-We know that many other health service professionals, researchers and educators also use Care Opinion Ireland, but are not registered to receive alerts or respond.
+We know that many other health and care service staff, researchers and educators also use Care Opinion, but are not registered to receive alerts or respond.

 Stories receiving a response

 This is the percentage of stories posted in the past 30 days which have received at least one response.
-The figure is based on stories submitted directly to Care Opinion Ireland.
+The figure is based on stories submitted directly to Care Opinion, not including stories imported from NHS Choices.

 Responses to concerns leading to a change

-Ultimately, we want stories on Care Opinion Ireland to help improve health care - and to do so in ways which everyone can see and understand.
+Ultimately, we want stories on Care Opinion to help improve health and care - and to do so in ways which everyone can see and understand.

 The number we show here is one way (but not the only way) to put a figure on the improvements which can result from patient and carer stories.